Lobster: Grading

 Caught lobsters are graded as new-shell, hard-shell, or old-shell.
 Because lobsters that have recently shed their shells are the most delicate, an inverse relationship exists between the price of American lobster and its flavor.
 New-shell lobsters have paper-thin shells and a worse meat-to-shell ratio, but the meat is very sweet.
 However, the lobsters are so delicate that even transport to Boston almost kills them, making the market for new-shell lobsters strictly local to the fishing towns where they are offloaded.
 Hard-shell lobsters with firm shells but less sweet meat can survive shipping to Boston, New York, and even Los Angeles, so they command a higher price than new-shell lobsters.
-Meanwhile, old-shell lobsters, which have not shed since the previous season and have a coarser flavor, can be air-shipped anywhere in the world and arrive alive, making them the most expensive.
+Meanwhile, old-shell lobsters, which have not shed since the previous season and have a coarser flavor, can be shipped by air anywhere in the world and arrive alive, making them the most expensive.

 Killing methods and animal welfare

 Several methods are used for killing lobsters.
 The most common way of killing lobsters is by placing them live in boiling water, sometimes after being placed in a freezer for a period.
+Boiling lobsters has been banned in several jurisdictions, including Switzerland, New Zealand, and parts of Italy.
+In Italy, offenders face fines of up to €495.

 Another method is to split the lobster or sever the body in half lengthwise.
+To effectively kill the lobster quickly, the whole lobster must be split in two (not just its head, as is the practice in some restaurants).
 Lobsters may also be killed or immobilized immediately before boiling by a stab into the brain (pithing), in the belief that this will stop suffering.
 However, a lobster's brain operates from not one but several ganglia, and disabling only the frontal ganglion does not usually result in death.
-The boiling method is illegal in some places, such as in Reggio Emilia, Italy, where offenders face fines up to €495.
 Lobsters can be killed by electrocution prior to cooking with a device called the CrustaStun.
-The Swiss government banned boiling lobster live without stunning them first.
-Since March 2018, lobsters in Switzerland need to be knocked out, or killed instantly, before they are prepared.
-They also receive other forms of protection while in transit.
+Another method of rendering a lobster unconscious, chilling, has not been found to be effective.

+Boiled alive

+Boiling has been deemed to cause extreme suffering in lobsters, which continue to show intense brain activity for 30 to 150 seconds after immersion in boiling water.
+Slowly raising the water temperature may also cause pain in crustaceans over a longer period of time.

+In 2021, a study conducted by experts from the London School of Economics concluded there was "strong scientific evidence decapod crustaceans and cephalopod molluscs are sentient".
+As of 2025, boiling lobsters alive remains common practice in the UK, although lawyers have argued that it could be considered illegal under animal welfare legislation.
+Lobsters in the UK have been legally recognized as sentient beings since the introduction of the Animal Welfare (Sentience) Act 2022.

+Legal status

+Norway, Austria, New Zealand and some Australian territories also place restrictions on the inhumane treatment of lobsters.
+Cities in Germany and Italy also have explicitly banned the practice of boiling lobsters alive.